How To Avoid the 5 Biggest Mistakes of Home Landscaping

 It is understandable to want to fulfill that vision of a thick green privacy screen, but don't expect instant gratification on a shoestring budget.
 If you want a tall, tight hedge to keep out a nosy neighbor, be willing to pay more for mature shrubs.Another option is to choose fast growers that are well suited for your landscape .Avoid buying unsuitable plants on sale then jamming several too close together.
-Proper spacing between plants and structures is very important for specimens of all sizes.
+Proper spacing between plants and structures is critical for specimens of all sizes.
 All plants need good air circulation for healthy growth.
 Fungal infections, insect infestation, and burned foliage from radiated heat are common plant problems associated with poor spatial planning.
 Walls and foundations also need air movement to properly dry out after rain and snow.
 No one wants mold, rot, and termites.

-Large trees near foundations can affect air circulation on roofs and cause premature damage to shingles, eaves, and fascia.
+Large trees near foundations are noisy during winds, dangerous during fires, and cause premature damage to shingles, eaves, and fascia.
 Overhanging branches become pathways for roof rats and squirrels while tall ones interfere with power lines and cables.
 Willows, for instance, are notorious for damaging plumbing and septic systems.
 Proper pruning on a yearly basis saves headaches down the line.

 Install Efficient Irrigation

 Older homes often come with sprinkler systems designed for large lawn irrigation.
 Watering methods work best when adapted for the individual needs of drought-tolerant gardens, flower beds, shrubs, and trees.
 Grouping plants with similar water needs is good planning.

 Water applications are only as effective as their percolation through the soil.
 This is usually achieved with longer, less frequent irrigation.
 Roots will grow where the water is, so minimal penetration encourages surface rooting of trees and shrubs.
-This can result in weakened tree stability, cracked foundations, and buckled driveways and sidewalks.
+This can result in poor tree stability, cracked foundations, and buckled driveways and sidewalks.